 Abraham Israel - Another of Judah's sons.
 He was a junior partner and Gibraltar agent of his brother's firm.

 Abraham wrote a book of poetry in Spanish, Un viaje de Gibraltar a Londres en el año 1777 .
-The manuscript of is in the Biblioteca Nacional in Madrid.
+The manuscript is in the Biblioteca Nacional in Madrid.

 Solomon Israel - Judah's third son